 As Interim Accounting Officer of Southfield Primary School I have considered my responsibility to notify the Academy Trust Board of Trustees and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the Academy Trust, under the funding agreement in place between the Academy Trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2020.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.

-I confirm that I and the Academy Trust's Board of Trustees are able to identify any material irregular or improper use of funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academies Financial Handbook 2020.
+I confirm that I and the Academy Trust's Board of Trustees are able to identify any material irregular or improper use of funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academy Trust Handbook 2021.

-I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the board of Trustees and ESFA.
+I confirm that the following instances of material irregularity, impropriety or funding non-compliance discovered to date in relation to the year ended 31 August 2021 have been notified to the Board of Trustees and ESFA.
+If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA: